 Juan Boillat from the roasting team

-19. What is gentle long-term roasting?
+19. What is a gentle long-term roast?

 20. Roasting coffee at home

-21. What is the difference between an espresso, a long coffee and a filter coffee?
+21. What is the difference between an espresso, a long coffee, and a filter coffee?

 23. Do dark roasts and strong coffees have more caffeine?